armadaproject/armada/helm.md

 `maximalClusterFractionToSchedule` This is the maximum percentage of resource to schedule for a cluster per round.

-If a cluster had 1000 cpu, the above settings would mean only 250 cpu would be scheduled each scheduling round.
+If a cluster had 1000 CPUs, the above settings would mean only 250 CPUs would be scheduled each scheduling round.

 #### Queue resource limits